How to Kill and Prevent Lawn Moss

 This product is known as a “no rake” moss killer.

-The best time to start option 2 is also in the spring or autumn when the grass is actively growing.
+I found that the best time to start option 2 is also in the spring or autumn when the grass is actively growing.

 Iron Sulphate For Moss